RSDUNN0809/hr_analytics_case_study/README.md

 We created a Tableau dashboard, which can be found via this link (https://public.tableau.com/app/profile/ryan.dunn4243/viz/EmployeeAttritionRiskManagement/EmployeeAttritionDashboard?publish=yes) to help discover which employees in this data set are at high risk of turnover, to help inform managers and leaders.
 With this as well as information derived from models, strategies can be put in place to limit turnover at their organization.

 ## Installation and Programming
-Analysis was done using the Python Programming Language, SQLite3 and Tableau
+Analysis was done using the Python Programming Language and SQLite3 database

 ## Methods Used:
 * Descriptive Statistics